Yaqeen5686/FRACTOT/README.md

 community-driven, empowering users to help shape their engine to match their expectations.
 It is supported by the [Godot Foundation](https://godot.foundation/) not-for-profit.
+Before being open sourced in February 2014, Godot had been developed by Juan Linietsky and Ariel Manzur (both still maintaining Godot) for several years as an in-house engine, used to publish several work-for-hire titles.

+FRACTOT was forked from Godot in OCTOBER 2024